-Winter Yurts and Backcountry Skiing
+Winter Yurts and Backcountry Trails

-Here, you’ll find more than 40 km of ready-for-you cross-country ski trails all accessible from the same entry point, including loops for all level of skiers and an 8 km trail groomed especially for skate-skiing.
+Here, you’ll find more than 40-kilometres of ready-for-you cross-country ski trails all accessible from the same entry point, including loops for all level of skiers and an eight-kilometre trail groomed especially for skate-skiing.
 Warm-up huts stocked with stove and firewood dot the trails, welcoming trail-goers seeking a place to rest and exchange adventure stories.
 When you’re done wandering the great outdoors at Silent Lake, fall fast asleep amidst the wondrous quiet of the woods, in a cozy, classic yurt (the park has 10!)

-Recharge your batteries with high-energy adventure, found around every nook and cranny in Ontario’s Highands.
+Recharge your batteries with high-energy adventure, found around every nook and cranny in Ontario’s Highlands.
 Quench your need for speed from the front seat of a roaring snowmobile, weaving the groomed trails of Haliburton Forest & Wildlife Reserve or make fresh tracks riding past frozen lakes, sparkling forests and farmland on the Hastings Highland Tour anticipating each new discovery behind every bend of terrain.